Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 - The Visualization Package contains a convenient set of utility functions to format common message types to strings as well as draw common geometries.
 As the messages are passed in as an IEnumerable, we can simply iterate through them and call the desired functions.

-    As `/goal_pose` is a PoseStampedMsg, we will use the utility function for pose GUIs, as defined [TEMP LINK] [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/4c74d53961e581ab68021dc082aa0c6c5a83ea8f/com.unity.robotics.visualizations/Runtime/Scripts/MessageVisualizationUtils.cs#L309-L317).
+    As `/goal_pose` is a PoseStampedMsg, we will use the utility function for pose GUIs, as defined [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/bc6c4220d39ced0e17c64553917357d6c90fb3f2/com.unity.robotics.visualizations/Runtime/Scripts/VisualizationUtils.cs#L338).
 The function takes an optional string parameter that serves as a label for the formatting.
 In this case, label the string as with a goal number, counting up from a newly initialized counter variable.

     Add this functionality between the `return` curly brackets.
 Your overridden function should look as follows: